 Since you won’t be able to provide any on-the-spot clarification, your instructions and study-design need to be straightforward and easy to follow.
 Remember that your participants will be completing your study from a variety of settings and from a range of devices.

-This may include a) warning participants about study requirements, like the use of headphones for studies involving audio stimuli, b) including test rounds so participants can practice your task before starting on experimental trials, and c) displaying instructions regularly throughout the study or even on each trial , so even participants who breeze past initial instructions can remind themselves throughout the study.
-Also keep in mind issues of accessibility: for example, to accommodate participants with colorblindness, try not to make relevant stimuli green and red unless necessary for your study objectives.
+This may include a) warning participants about study requirements, such as the use of headphones for studies involving audio stimuli, b) including test rounds so that participants can practice your task before starting experimental trials, and c) displaying instructions regularly throughout the study or even on each trial, so that even participants who breeze past initial instructions can remind themselves throughout the study.
+Also, keep in mind issues of accessibility: for example, to accommodate participants with colorblindness, try not to make relevant stimuli green and red unless necessary for your study objectives.